-Librarians work with classes of all levels, including first year seminars, 100-level courses, and capstones, to help students develop skills in finding, evaluating, and using information.
+Research and instruction librarians collaborate with faculty on classes of all levels.
+Through our teaching partnerships with faculty, we provide opportunities for students to closely question information, identify likely intentions, contradictions, and silences, and confront the underlying power relations in information production and dissemination.
 To supplement the in-class instruction, librarians also provide research assistance at the research help desk and in their offices with individual students or student groups.
 Students, including your EXCEL scholars, can sign up for personalized research assistance (PRA) appointments with a librarian.
 A similar service is available to thesis students.
 If you have any questions about our program and/or are interested in incorporating information literacy into your courses, please contact Lijuan Xu (xul@lafayette.edu).
 Interviews with faculty about their information literacy integration experiences are available on our website.